eklitzke/e/README.md

 ------------------

-When you invoke `make`, the file contents of `js/core.js` will be minified using jsmin.c, and dumped into `src/bundled_core.h` and `src/bundled_core.cc` (along with some boilerplate).
+When you invoke `make`, the file contents of `js/core.js` will be minified using `third_party/jsmin.c`, and dumped into `src/bundled_core.h` and `src/bundled_core.cc` (along with some boilerplate).
 These files are used for bootstrapping the editor.
 The way it works is that when you invoke `e` without any arguments, it runs the script bundled into these files.
 This avoids hard coding the location of the core JavaScript files, and means that (in theory) it's possible to statically link the editor and distribute it as a standalone binary.

 If you don't want to run the editor with the bundled JavaScript, invoke it like

-    e --skip-core -s path/to/something.js <args>
+    e --debug <args>

-If you're editing the JavaScript code in `core.js` a lot, you may find that it's faster for you to just keep invoking the editor as `e --skip-core -s js/core.js
+This will implicitly skip loading any bundled javascript, and force `js/core.js` to be the first JavaScript file loaded.
+If you're editing JavaScript files a lot, it's much faster to use `e --debug` than it is to constantly rebuild the binary with the bundled JavaScript (it will also make debugging a *lot* easier, since you'll get meaningful file names and line numbers).

-<args>` rather than constantly rebuild the editor.
+In the future the meaning of `--debug` will expand to give more debugging information, but that's unlikely to happen until the editor is out of alpha stage.

 Building on Linux
 -----------------